 Ebola disease outbreak in the Democratic Republic of the Congo and Uganda

 This page is updated as more information becomes available.
-It was last updated 12 June 15:10.
+It was last updated 10 July at 13:43.

-Although information remains limited, we assess the likelihood of infection for people living in the European Union/European Economic Area (EU/EEA) as very low.
+Although there are still significant surveillance and epidemiological gaps, the likelihood of infection for people living in the European Union/European Economic Area (EU/EEA) is considered to be very low.
 ECDC continues to monitor the situation closely and will update its assessment as new information becomes available.

-A weekly update on this outbreak is available in the weekly Communicable disease threats report
+A weekly update on this outbreak is available in the Communicable disease threats report.
+The next update will be published on 13 July 2026.

 Areas affected by the ongoing Ebola disease outbreak